Leading the way

 Creighton's Phoenix campus

 In 2021, Creighton welcomed the first group of health sciences students to its new Phoenix campus, the $100 million Virginia G. Piper Charitable Trust Health Sciences Building.
-The campus will accommodate nearly 900 students and bring future health care professionals to an area direly in need of them.
+The campus accommodates nearly 900 students and is bringing future healthcare professionals to an area direly in need of them.

 Read the storyHealth Sciences news